-Page 1, 'Social Procurement Framework Annual Reporting Instructions 2022-23 Financial Year'
+Page 1, 'Social Procurement Framework Annual Reporting Instructions (updated each year).

-Overall social procurement activities 2022-23
+Overall social procurement activities 2024-25

-- Number of social benefit suppliers engaged during the reporting period: - Total amount spent with social benefit suppliers (direct spend) during the reporting period (\$ GST exclusive): - Total number of mainstream suppliers engaged that have made social procurement commitments in their contracts with the Victorian Government: - Total number of contracts that include social procurement commitments: - A minimum of one case study; - · their achievements against defined SPF outcomes.
+- Number of social benefit suppliers engaged during the reporting period. - Total amount spent with social benefit suppliers (direct spend) during the reporting period (\$ GST exclusive). - Total number of mainstream suppliers engaged that have made social procurement commitments in their contracts with the Victorian Government. - Total number of contracts that include social procurement commitments. - a minimum of one case study; - · their achievements against defined SPF outcomes.

-An example disclosure is set out in Appendix A of the SPF Annual reporting Reference Guide 2022-23.
-Entities are encouraged to use Victorian Management Centre (VMC) data for reporting.86
+An example disclosure is set out in Appendix A of the SPF Annual Reporting Reference Guide 2023-24.
+Entities are encouraged to use Victorian Management Centre (VMC) data for reporting.87